SIDDARTHREDDYGIT/Diabetes-Diagnosis-with-Lightgbm/README.md

  Results:

    LightGBM with Bayesian Optimization achieved the best predictive performance compared to baseline models.

    Demonstrated strong balance between accuracy and recall, making it a suitable choice for medical prediction tasks where minimizing false negatives is critical.

 Future Work:

     Deploy the model as a web application for real-time predictions.

     Experiment with deep learning models (e.g., TabNet, Autoencoders).

     Incorporate explainability tools like SHAP to improve model interpretability.

-License

-This project is licensed under the MIT License.
-See LICENSE for more info.